 Understanding Water Heater Pilot Lights

 A pilot light is a small, continuously burning flame that serves as the ignition source for your gas water heater's main burner.
-This tiny flame stays lit 24/7, waiting to ignite the larger gas flow when your water temperature drops below the thermostat setting.
+On traditional standing-pilot models, this tiny flame stays lit 24/7, waiting to ignite the larger gas flow when your water temperature drops below the thermostat setting.

 How Pilot Lights Work